 If you are able to enrol into your course, you will be prompted to provide your local address and contact details.

-If you are unable to enrol into your course or experiencing difficulty with activating your student account, please visit Student Central at your campus upon arrival for assistance:
+If you are unable to enrol into your course or you are experiencing difficulty with activating your student account, please visit the webpage Guide to enrolling for detailed instructions.
+Or, you can contact Student Central at your campus for assistance.

 International student orientation